taariqismail1/site/_posts/2021-04-16-13-How-to-start-a-new-country.md

 ---
 title: 13.
 How to start a new country
 subtitle: A review of a 1729.com article
+description: A review of Balaji Srinivasan's paper on how to start a new country.
+The network state will be based on crypto and remote work, but will ultimately have to move to physical territory to survive
 tags: [crypto, politics, technology]
 ---